open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/otlp.md

 ## Retry

 [Transient errors](#transient-errors) MUST be handled with a retry strategy.
 This retry strategy MUST implement an exponential back-off with jitter to avoid overwhelming the destination until the network is restored or the destination has recovered.

 ## Transient Errors
 Transient errors are errors which expect the backend to recover.
-These are defined per protocol:
+The following status codes are defined as transient errors:

 | HTTP Status Code | Description |
 | ---------------- | ----------- |